 This collection is supplemented by a collection of bibliophile historical books on arithmetic and reckoning going back to the days of Gutenberg and numbering more than 3,000 volumes.
 Beginning with reckoning masters such as Adam Ries who were the first to publish in German, all the way to Newton’s “Principia Mathematica” – the highlights of the history of mathematics are to be found here.
 This collection is one of the best worldwide.

 After the collection of mechanical calculating machines had nearly reached completion, a collection of early computers and PC’s was begun.
 By prior arrangement one can, among other things, view a functioning Zuse Z25 machine.
-This collection will continue to receive special attention in the future and will be enhanced by a viewing depot.
+This collection will continue to receive special attention in the future and parts of it can already be visited at a separate viewing depot.

 In the aesthetic surroundings of the Arithmeum, science and art combine in a completely natural way.
 The idea of presenting geometric constructivist art already arose before the opening of the museum.
-In the meantime the Arithmeum houses one of the largest collections of this direction of art in German-speaking countries and regularly presents exhibitions.
+By now the Arithmeum houses one of the largest collections of this direction of art in German-speaking countries and regularly presents exhibitions.

-Numerous design objects and chairs enrich the viewer’s experience additionally.
+Numerous design objects and chairs are supposed to enrich the viewer’s experience additionally.
 This led naturally to the formation of a small collection in this area as well.

-Last but not least, objects involving intuitive geometric representations, as for example African art, were included in the Arithmeum Collection and have in the meantime become a small collection of their own.
+Last but not least, objects involving intuitive geometric representations, as for example African art, were included in the Arithmeum Collection and now form a small collection of their own.

-It is planned to make all the Arithmeum collections accessible online.
+We plan to make all the Arithmeum collections accessible online.
 These will be presented on the following pages.
-The collection of historical calculating machines will be processed first and is partially available already to the interested viewer.
-Questions and suggestions in this connection are very welcome.
+The collection of historical calculating machines will be processed first and some of them are already available to the interested viewer.
+Any questions and suggestions are very welcome.